 - High blood pressure drugs and diuretics

-The problem doesn’t stop with considering how a single drug will affect you.
-Drivers also must consider interactions between multiple prescription drugs they may be taking, as well as how those medications will be affected by over the counter drugs.
+The problem doesn’t stop with considering how a single drug will affect you, either.
+Drivers also must consider interactions between multiple prescription drugs they may be taking, as well as how those medications will be affected by over-the-counter drugs.
 It’s also important to think about homeopathic remedies and herbal supplements because these can also cause side effects and unexpected interactions with prescription and OTC drugs.

-Most states, including Arkansas, Mississippi, and Louisiana have implied consent laws which mean that when you get behind the wheel you are implicitly consenting to testing for drug and alcohol if an accident occurs.
-Even states such as Alabama that do not have implied consent laws will still require testing in serious or fatal accidents.
+Most states, including Arkansas, Mississippi, and Louisiana, have implied consent laws.
+When you get behind the wheel, you are implicitly consenting to testing for drug and alcohol use.
+This applies if the police stop you for poor driving behaviors or an accident occurs.
+Even states such as Alabama that do not have implied consent laws generally still require testing in serious or fatal accidents.

 Different Folks, Different Strokes

-ALABAMA: A controlled substance or any substance which impairs mental or physical faculties.
+- Alabama: A controlled substance or any substance which impairs mental or physical faculties.

-ARKANSAS: A drug, substance or immediate precursor listed in Schedules I through VI (Section 5-64-101-215)
+- Arkansas: A drug, substance, or immediate precursor listed in Schedules I through VI (Section 5-64-101-215)

-MISSISSIPPI: Any substance other than intoxicating liquor that causes impairment, any illegal drug or controlled substance
+- Mississippi: Any substance other than intoxicating liquor that causes impairment, any illegal drug or controlled substance

-LOUISIANA: Virtually all controlled substances in Schedules I, II, III, IV and V, prescription and OTC medications
+- Louisiana: Virtually all controlled substances in Schedules I, II, III, IV and V, prescription and OTC medications

-Impairment is Impairment
+Impairment Is Impairment

 Moreover, even if a driver impaired by legal medications avoids criminal consequences, this evidence can be used in a lawsuit against the driver to prove their impairment caused the accident.
-So while the issue of driving under the influence of drugs is more complicated when the drugs are legal, it is crucial that drivers be aware of the dangers and the consequences.
+So, while the issue of driving under the influence of drugs is more complicated when the drugs are legal, it is crucial that drivers be aware of the dangers and consequences.

-Fact Check: What is the difference between DUI and DWI?
+Fact Check: What Is the Difference Between Dui and Dwi?

 It depends on the state.
 Some states use just one term for all impaired driving.
 Other states use DWI to refer to alcohol intoxication and DUI for driving while impaired by other drugs.
 OWI and OUI are similar abbreviations used in some states.
 Regardless of the letters, the important thing to take away is that someone charged with any of these offenses is facing serious consequences.